Sources:

 Definitions & Technical notes:

-refers to waste collected by or on behalf of municipalities, as well as municipal waste collected by the private sector.
-It includes mixed household waste, and fractions collected separately for recovery operations (through door-to-door collection and/or through voluntary deposits).
-In the absence of data for municipal waste collected, data for municipal waste generated is given, if available.
+Municipal waste collected refers to waste collected by or on behalf of municipalities, as well as municipal waste collected by the private sector.
+It includes mixed waste, and fractions collected separately for recovery operations (through door-to-door collection and/or through voluntary deposits).

-Recycling is defined as any reintroduction of waste material in a production process that diverts it from the waste stream, except reuse as a fuel.
-Both reprocessing as the same type of product and for different purposes are included.
-Recycling within industrial plants i.e. at the place where the waste is generated, is excluded.
+Recycling is defined as any reprocessing of waste material in a production process that diverts it from the waste stream, except reuse as fuel.
+Both reprocessing as the same type of product, and for different purposes should be included.
+Recycling within industrial plants i.e. at the place of generation should be excluded.

-Compostingis a biological process that submits biodegradable waste to anaerobic or aerobic decomposition, and that results in a product that is recovered.
+Composting is a biological process that submits biodegradable waste to anaerobic or aerobic decomposition, and that results in a product that is recovered and can be used to increase soil fertility.

 The sum of the different types of waste disposal may be greater than the total amount of municipal waste collected, as these facilities may be used for other types of waste, or because of double counting due to the landfilling of the residues of incineration, or to the incineration of residues from composting.